Last Updated on September 2, 2022

-It’s day four of the zero waste challenge!
-This is the beginning of the challenge, and it’s mainly focused on simple changes you can make.
-We’ll be getting into some more advance stuff next week.
+It’s day four of the zero waste challenge: zero waste coffee!
+This is the beginning of the challenge, and it’s mainly focused on simple changes you can make to enjoy eco coffee while being environmentally friendly too.

 Today we’re talking about zero waste coffee.